 How popular is the baby name Peppermint in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Peppermint and check out all the blog posts that mention the name Peppermint.
+Plus, check out all the blog posts that mention the name Peppermint.

 I’m fascinated by personal names that, out of context, don’t appear to be names at all.
 Especially when said names are created from everyday nouns and proper nouns — places, foods, animals, objects, brands, ideas, events, institutions, organizations, qualities, phenomena, and so forth.

 My fascination kicked into high gear after I wrote about noun-names earlier this year.
 Ever since, I’ve kept my eyes peeled for noun-names.